*The OSM Competition reserves the right to change the text of the rules as it deems fit and without notice.

 - The Competition is open to all Canadian citizens or permanent residents aged 16 to 25 years old (as of Noverber 13, 2022).

 - The Competition is not open to winners of an OSM Grand Prize at an earlier edition.

 - Candidates agree, by applying, to abide by all Competition conditions as well as by the decisions of the Competition committee and jury, which will be final and without appeal.

 - Candidates who fail to respect one of the Competition rules are subject to disqualification without appeal.

-- An application fee of thirty Canadian dollars ($30 CAD), non-refundable and paid by credit card (link under the REGISTRATION tab).
+- The registration fee of one hundred and sixty Canadian dollars ($160 CAD), non-refundable and paid by credit card (link under the REGISTRATION tab).

-- The complete list of repertoire and timings of works submitted for the three rounds of the Competition (please use the template in the registration section of the OSM website)
+- The complete list of repertoire and timings of works submitted for the four rounds of the Competition (please use the template provided under the REGISTRATION tab).

 It is not necessary to submit proof of Canadian citizenship or permanent residency when documents are submitted.
 However, contestants selected for the semifinals will be requested to do so.

 - It is allowed to record in separate takes the various works required, but the recording of each work must be made without editing between movements or parts of the same work.

 - Each take must be filmed with a single fixed camera (horizontally if filmed with a phone or tablet) and the musician must take up as much space as possible in the image.
 The candidate’s face, upper body and hands must be visible at all times.